 - Test different configurations.

-- Help to troubleshoot by generating simulated flow traffic.
+- Help troubleshooting certain issues by generating simulated flow traffic.

 - Reproduce IP flow data to many destinations at the same time.

 All the free flow analysis tool in the Flow Tool Bundle can be installed on Windows OS only.

 You can download your 100% free tool from SolarWinds official site.

 A free lightweight diagnostic tool provided for Paessler customers, primarily to be used by PRTG Network Monitor.

 NetFlow Generator simulates streams of NetFlow data for testing purposes.
 It crafts artificial NetFlow v5 data flows without the help from real NetFlow equipment.
 With this tool, you can quickly test the NetFlow performance of any compatible system.